Diploma in Offshore & Sustainable Engineering (N42)

 This module aims to provide students with a broad overview of the world’s current and transitional energy trends.
 It covers the engineering concepts, practices and operations on various floating platforms such as FPSO, FLNG and FSRU.
 Students will gain a deeper understanding of the engineering design and working principles of the offshore topside systems’ process plant, equipment and utilities in upstream oil, gas and LNG processing.

-^ Interdisciplinary Studies (IS) modules account for 13 credit units of the diploma curriculum.
+^Critical Core modules account for 13 credit units of the diploma curriculum.
 They include modules in communication, innovation and world issues, as well as an interdisciplinary project.
 By bringing students from diverse diplomas together, the interdisciplinary project fosters collaboration to explore and propose solutions for real-world problems.
-IS aims to develop students to be agile and self-directed learners, ready for the future workplace.
+NP aims to develop students to be agile and self-directed learners, ready for the future workplace.

 The module aims to introduce students to contemporary design thinking that preserves the natural environmental through a broad overview of topic on Design for Sustainability.
 The module emphasises on the well-being of people and the environment as the outcome.
 It covers resource efficiency, use of environmentally friendly materials, innovated sustainable products and processes through practices such as lean and green operations, remanufacturing and responsible sourcing.